 - If you pleaded guilty to the crime, then you could say so.
 It shows that you took ownership of your mistake and have made amends.

 With that said, it can still feel like an uphill battle to secure a position.
 And in many ways it is.

 But while many employers can be hostile to applicants with criminal convictions, there are a number of great organisations which will happily hire ex-offenders.
 The Timpsons Group, for example, are famous for offering positions to those with criminal backgrounds, and Virgin Rail also run schemes for recruiting ex-offenders.

 More and more companies are becoming open to hiring ex-offenders every year, and national attitudes towards hiring people with convictions are shifting.
 Just because you have a conviction — even if it’s not spent — doesn’t mean that you should be put off from applying for that job.

 Now that you have the knowledge to navigate the job market, all you need to do is to put in the effort.

-Building Better Opportunities is a charity based in Stoke on Trent and Staffordshire.
-If you are in the Stoke-On-Trent and Staffordshire area and would like some more information or help getting back into work, contact us today.
+Building Better Opportunities is an organisation based in Stafford and South Staffordshire.
+If you are in the Stafford and South Staffordshire area and would like some more information or help getting back into work, contact us today.